jversoza/MTEC2002/syllabus.markdown

 	* sys
 	* math
 * On your own - [fortune teller](class7/labs/fortune_teller.py)
-* (INTERMEDIATE) - read about doctest in section 5.8 in [chapter 5 of How to Think Like a Computer Scientist](http://www.openbookproject.net/thinkcs/python/english2e/ch05.html); [convert the test cases to doctests in your binary search function](class7/labs/binary_search_tested.py)
+* (OPTIONAL) - read about doctest in section 5.8 in [chapter 5 of How to Think Like a Computer Scientist](http://www.openbookproject.net/thinkcs/python/english2e/ch05.html); [convert the test cases to doctests in your binary search function](class7/labs/binary_search_tested.py)

 <a class="class8" id="class8"></a>
 Class 8 - March 21st - Installing Modules, Functions Revisited, Putting Everything Together, Review Modules